 Black hairy tongue typically doesn't require medical treatment.
 Though unattractive, it's a temporary, harmless condition.

-Practicing good oral hygiene and eliminating factors that may contribute to the condition — such as tobacco use or medications that contain bismuth — help resolve black hairy tongue.
+Practicing good oral hygiene and eliminating factors that may contribute to the condition — such as avoiding tobacco use or irritating mouthwashes — help resolve black hairy tongue.
 Be sure to talk to your doctor or dentist before stopping a prescribed medication.

 - Hairy tongue.
 American Academy of Oral Medicine. http://www.aaom.com/hairy-tongue.
 Accessed Feb.
 25, 2017.

 - Gurvits GE, et al. Black hairy tongue syndrome.
 World Journal of Gastroenterology.
 2014;20:10845.

 - Tongue, hairy.
 National Organization for Rare Disorders. https://rarediseases.org/rare-diseases/tongue-hairy/.
 Accessed Feb.
 25, 2017.

 - Goldstein BG, et al. Oral lesions. http://www.uptodate.com/home.
 Accessed Feb.
 27, 2017.